SittingDucken/cdda-twison/README.md

 From the Twine 2 story select screen, add a story format, and point it to the url `https://lazerwalker.com/twison/format.js`.

-From within your story, set the story format to Twison.
+From within your story, set the story format to CDDA_Twison.
 Choosing "Play" will now give you a JSON file.

 ## Output